-Weblate will also include read only strings from the translation files, but will not allow editing them.
-This feature is natively supported by few formats (XLIFF and Android string resources), but can be emulated in others by adding read-only flag, see Customizing behavior.
+Read-only strings from translation files will be included, but can not be edited in Weblate.
+This feature is natively supported by few formats (XLIFF and Android string resources), but can be emulated in others by adding a read-only flag, see Customizing behavior.